-These charts are meant to be used as guidelines for setting the torque on the A-Series electric screwdrivers.
+These charts are meant to be used as guidelines for setting the torque on the K-Series electric screwdrivers.
 The drivers have a torque scale on the torque adjustment nut showing reference numbers.
 These numbers determine the approximate torque setting.
 Refer to the charts to determine the reference number setting for your torque requirement.
-Some drivers have more than one spring.
-Select the appropriate spring to achieve the desired torque setting.